John Doherty (musician): Biography

-From the late 40s to the 1970s he was sought out by collectors.
+From the late 40s to the 1970s collectors sought him out.
 The Floating Bow contains recordings made between 1968 and 1974 by Professor Evans in the town-land of Glenconwell.
 This collection arguably comprises the most extensive collection of his music, and was made when some argue Doherty was at his peak as a musician.
 He played with much ornamentation, including bowed and slurred triplets, rolls, 'cuts', mordents (particularly on long 'first-finger' notes), double-stopping (based on standard western music principles, normally highlighting the tonic and third of a particular chord).
-Heavily influenced by the Scottish bagpiping tradition, he often replicated the sound of the pipes' drones, by either retuning the fiddle to an open tuning ('scordatura'), or by maintaining the fourth finger on the string below the pitch of the melody.
+Heavily influenced by the Scottish bagpiping tradition, he often replicated the sound of the pipes' drones, by either re-tuning the fiddle to an open tuning ('scordatura'), or by maintaining the fourth finger on the string below the pitch of the melody.
 According to Alex Monaghan in the magazine, "The Living Tradition", he was a significant influence on the fiddle playing of The Chieftains and Altan.
 Doherty was also a story-teller, and some of his tales appear on the liner notes to "The Floating Bow".

 Doherty sometimes did not carry a fiddle with him on his travels because he knew that, if needed, he was always likely to be provided with one when he visited "house dances" (folk music parties hosted by a family in their own house).
 The Floating Bow was played on a borrowed fiddle (owned by Professor Evans).
 He once travelled to Dublin to play in the Oireachtas Championships.
 He was first recorded in 1945 by The Irish Folklore Commission during one of his trips to Teelin in Southwest Donegal and later by the BBC (Peter Kennedy) in Belfast in 1953.
 10 of these 1953 recordings were issued on Traditional Dance Music of Ireland (various artists).
 Kennedy's recordings were later issued in three volumes on the Folktrax label, the first of which was Pedlar's Pack (1964).
 These recordings are available from Topic Records who now own the copyright.
 Paddy Glackin first met him in 1965, and was heavily influenced by John.
 He could probably be described as the last of the travelling fiddlers.
 He died in Ballyshannon Rock Hospital, County Donegal.